eugenewebdevs/workshops/workshops-2022/docker/README.md

 ## Use

-We will be using the following docker commands
+We will be using soem of the following docker commands

 - `docker --version`
 - `docker help`